traeblain/.com/src/2014/steelheart.md

 ![Steelheart]({filename}../static/images/2014/steelheart.jpg "Steelheart"){: .alignleft }
 Steelheart is a "post-apocalyptic" type story where in the future, somehow (I believe it is intentionally left vague), certain humans begin to form superhero-type powers.
-Instead of a world where these superhero protect the average people from bad, they all tend to be evil.
-It starts off with one of the most powerful of these Epics (super-humans) trying to assert his territory over another Epic in front of a young man, David, and his father.
+Instead of a world where these superheros protect the average people from bad, they all tend to be evil.
+It starts off with one of the most powerful of these super-humans, Epics, trying to assert his territory over another Epic in front of a young man, David, and his father.
 As David grows up, he wants to be a part of the only group that tries to stand up against these Epics, the Reckoners.
 The book follows David in is quest to